-Marketing is a fundamental aspect of most businesses, so an option in Marketing provides students in any discipline enhanced career opportunities.
+Marketing is a fundamental aspect of most businesses, so an Option in Marketing provides students in any discipline enhanced career opportunities.
 The option's 4.0 credits provide a solid foundation in the core principles of both marketing theory and practice.

-Students who have fulfilled the requirements for an Honours or General degree in a subject other than Business Administration may apply to the Office of the Registrar for an Option in Marketing if they have successfully completed the courses listed below.
-(The Option in Marketing is not open to students graduating with a BBA, a joint-major in Business Administration, or a minor in Business Administration.)
+Students who have fulfilled the requirements for an Honours or General degree in a subject other than Business Administration may graduate with an Option in Marketing if they have successfully completed the following 4.0 credits.
+(The Option is not open to students graduating with a BBA, a joint-major in Business Administration, or a minor in Business Administration.)